gemc/clas12Tags_old/README.md

 	- production cut set for individual volumes in the options
 	- new geant4 version
 	- env variable "GEMC_DATA_DIR" as a base path in the gcard (gcard is now portable to other systems)
-	- bst tungsten and heat shield added
+	- bst tungsten and heat shield
-	- LTCC Nose CAD model added
+	- LTCC Nose CAD model
+	- magnetic field map displacements and rotations with command line options

 <br>